AtlanticR/reproducible-rap-report/README.md

 > tinytex::install_tinytex()
 ```

 This work uses the **renv** package to track all of the additional R packages required to create the Technical Report.
-One of the useful functions of **renv** is being able to see if your environment has changed; i.e., it is out of sync with the lockfile (a text file storing information about the packages that have been installed in the environment).
+The **renv** package allows user to see if the environment has changed; i.e., it is out of sync with the lockfile (a text file storing information about the packages that have been installed in the environment).

 To check if the environment is out of sync, execute the `renv::status`
 command below.
-You will see that the project is synced with the
-lockfile.

 ``` r
 > renv::status()
 * The project is already synchronized with the lockfile.
 ```

-If new packages are installed, Use 'renv::snapshot()' to add these packages to the lockfile, and save the current state of the project.
+If a message states the project is synced with the lockfile, no further work needs to be done.
+If new packages have been installed, use `renv::snapshot()` to add these packages to the lockfile, and save the current state of the project.

 ### Collaborative Workflow